Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 Development Phase 3

-This was an exciting phase for M43 photographers.
-Olympus introduced the next-generation ART filters plus more control for the E-M1 II/III, E-M10 III/IV, E-P7, E-PL9/10 E-M5 III, and the OM-1.
-Workspace improvements enabled M43 photographers to apply MonoChrome and Color Profiles (Color Adjust) to almost all Enhanced Raw files.
-This phase also introduced new computational features like Pro Capture, handheld High Ress Mode, advanced AF, Starry Sky AF, and ND-Filters...
+This is an exciting phase for M43 photographers.
+Olympus introduced the next-generation ART filters and gave us more control with the E-M1 II/III, E-M10 III/IV, E-P7, E-PL9/10 E-M5 III, and the OM-1.
+More Workspace improvements enabled M43 photographers to apply Color Profiles (Color-Adjust tool) to almost all Enhanced Raw files.
+This phase also introduced new computational features like Pro Capture, handheld High Ress Mode, advanced AF, Starry Sky AF, and ND filters.

 The 6 steps to unlock your creativity with Olympus cameras...